 Benefits of membership: Members of SCS are eligible to attend the annual meeting and to participate in other SCS activities.
-They also have access to a password protected Member Directory and access to and eligibility to participate in password-protected discussion forums.
-As of January, 2018, the Member Directory has over 600 entries.
-(The discussion forums are under construction and expected to be available in Fenruary 2018.)
+They also have access to a password protected Member Directory and access to and eligibility to participate in password-protected Discussion Forums.
+As of May, 2018, the Member Directory has about 600 entries.
 Being listed on the passsword-protected Member Directory is optional.
 (Student, postdoc, and assistant professor members are not listed unless they opt-in.
 Other members are automatically listed unless they opt-out.
-To opt-in or opt-out of being listed in the Directory by clicking on those words at the bottom-left of their "Account Dashboard" once they have joined.)
+Members can opt-in or opt-out of being listed in the Directory by clicking on those words at the bottom-left of their "Account Dashboard" once they have joined.)

 Applying to join and approval of new members: To apply, use button at bottum of this page or go to JOIN.
 New members must be approved by a vote of the Membership Committee (acting for the entire SCS voting membership) and by the Board.
 Applications received in one month will be voted upon before the end of the following month.
 Applicants who are accepted will receive an automatic e-mail notifying them of this and explaining how to obtain a password and login to the site and how to pay dues.
 Dues are $20/year, or $80 for five years, or $400 for lifetime membership.